manatools/manatools/README.md

 To install this module with local::lib (see perldoc local::lib for details)
-	# add also -MCPAN if you want to install from cpan locally
+Note add also -MCPAN if you want to install from cpan locally

 	alias perl='perl -Mlocal::lib'
 	perl Makefile.PL
 	make